 Everything changes over time, and traveling is no exception.
 One of the things that changed the way we travel today is the wonder we call the smartphone.
-Some things become easier, while others are obsolete.
+Some things become easier – like finding the most popular bookmakers online, while others are obsolete.
 What has changed?

 You no longer have to physically appear at a travel agency to get your plane, bus, or train tickets.
 All you need to do is visit the site or app of the hotel you want to book, pay directly from another app on your phone, reserve a time slot, and simply appear when you are supposed to do so.
 You can also use your phone to buy tickets for concerts and sporting events in the city you wish to visit.
 The technology has advanced so much that you can practically choose your room, meal options, and sitting arrangements.